wizaj/eb-tester/progress.md

 The application now has a fully functional Qt-based GUI (`run.py`).
 The previous Tkinter implementation has been removed, resolving macOS display issues.

 ## Recent Updates
+- **✅ First-Time User Support**: Added automatic creation of `test-cards.json` with dummy data if the file doesn't exist.
+New users will get test cards for all supported countries (NG, KE, ZA, EG) with proper API payloads.
 - **✅ Added ZA Test Card**: South Africa Mastercard (5274600000493614) added to test-cards.json with proper ZAR currency and customer data
 - **✅ Data Validation**: Confirmed JSON syntax is valid and test data loads correctly (5 total cards across 4 countries)
 - **🔄 Unified State Management**: Card form fields and JSON payload are now bi-directionally synced.
 Editing card details updates the payload automatically, and modifying the payload JSON updates the card form in real-time.